toptensoftware/flashy/readme.md

 There's a couple of solutions for this:

 * Use USBIPD as [described here](https://learn.microsoft.com/en-us/windows/wsl/connect-usb), or
-* Install Flashy on both Windows host and the WSL2 operating system and let it find itself.
+* Install Flashy on both the Windows host and the WSL2 operating system and let it find itself.

-When flashy is launched in a WSL2 environment with a `/dev/ttyS*` serial port name it will attempt to relaunch itself as a Windows process where it does have access to serial ports.
+When flashy is launched in a WSL-2 environment with a `/dev/ttyS*` serial port name it will attempt to relaunch itself as a Windows process where it has access to serial ports.
 For this to work, Flashy needs to be installed as an npm global tool on the Windows host machine as well as the WSL guest operating system.